Blocklevel/frontend-test/README.md

 ```

 ## Getting it up and running
 Now [Webpack](http://webpack.github.io) is installed you can fork this repository.
-Next install dependencies:
+Check it out and install dependencies:
 ``` bash
 $ npm install
 ```